1. Introduction to SWF Machine Maintenance Essentials

 2.3 Needle-Hook Timing Synchronization at 200° Alignment

-Needle-hook timing is the heartbeat of your embroidery machine.
-Begin by positioning the needle case to the last needle, such as #12 on a 12-needle machine.
-Adjust the jump clutch by rotating the silver knob until the red dot faces left, disengaging the needles.
-Insert a new needle backward, with the scarf facing outward, and remove the needle plate and bobbin case cover.
-Align the timing wheel to 200 degrees, ensuring precision in needle distance.
-Tighten the screw while maintaining alignment.
-This procedure is delicate and typically requires a certified technician to execute flawlessly.
+Move the needle case to the last needle (for example, #12 on a 12-needle unit).
+Disengage the needles by rotating the jump clutch’s silver knob until the red dot faces left.
+Insert a new needle backward with the scarf facing outward, then remove the needle plate and bobbin case cover.
+Align the timing wheel precisely to 200°, verify needle distance, and tighten the screw while holding alignment.
+This delicate work is best handled by a certified technician.

 3. Official SWF Technical Documentation Breakdown